camoto-project/gamemusicjs/README.md

     cause the archive file produced by your code to be saved to a temporary file in the current directory:

-        SAVE_FAILED_TEST=1 npm test
+        SAVE_FAILED_TEST=1 npm test -- -g mus-myformat
-        mv error1.bin test/mus-myformat/default.bin
+        cd test/mus-myformat/ && mv default.bin.failed_test_output default.bin

-If your music format has any sort of compression or encryption, these algorithms should go into the `gamecomp` project instead.
+If your file format has any sort of compression or encryption, these algorithms should go into the [gamecomp.js](https://github.com/Malvineous/gamecompjs) project instead.
 This is to make it easier to reuse the algorithms, as many of them (particularly the compression ones) are used amongst many unrelated file formats.
-All the `gamecomp` algorithms are available to be used by any music format in this library.
+All the gamecomp.js algorithms are available to be used by any format in this library.

 During development you can test your code like this: